Towards A Unified Analysis of Random Fourier Features: Theoretical Analysis

 \subsubsection{Worst Case Analysis}

-In this section, we assume that the unit ball of the reproducing kernel Hilbert space contains the hypothesis $f_{\mathcal{H}}$ and provide a bound on the required number of random Fourier features with respect to the worst case minimax rate of the corresponding kernel ridge regression problem.
+In this section, we provide a bound on the required number of random Fourier features with respect to the worst case of the corresponding kernel ridge regression problem in the minimax rate sense ($\mathcal{O}(\nicefrac{1}{\sqrt{n}})$).
 The following theorem gives a general result while taking into account both the number of features $s$ and a sampling strategy for selecting them.